OmarShafie/hadith/README.md

 - filter by top K number of narrators (reduce size)
 - Filter Hadiths by book
 - Narrators are color coded to highlight grade of narration with grade legend
+- On node hover: rawi details
 - Sankey Diagram weights represent number of hadiths between any 2 rawis'
 - Populate Hadiths in Link in a table

 Next Steps (I know how to do):
   - tool tips!!
-- Color links based on narration term (صيغ التخمل)
+- Color links based on narration term (صيغ التخمل) + highlight Tadlees
-- highlight Tadlees
--footer
-- encoding utf8 unicode standard ح
 - adjusted min node size
 Form is drawer
 - Sanad Search (squence of rawi's) - Regex Search/ Bool Search